ItsmeHelmy/Semester-I/README.md

-# Semester-II
+# Semester-I
-Java Algorithms and Data Structure plus GUI Application for my 2nd semester in college
+Python basic logic and program for my first semester in logic of programming class